 Our Strength is History

 Freemasonry came to Nebraska Territory with the first hearty pioneers who settled here in the 1850s.
-On April 3, 1855, the first meeting of Bellevue Lodge was held at Peter Sarpy’s trading post at Bellevue, NE.
+On April 3, 1855, the first meeting of Bellevue Lodge was held at Peter Sarpy’s trading post at Bellevue, Nebraska, about 12 miles south.
 The Lodge was chartered by the Grand Lodge of Illinois as Nebraska Lodge #184 on October 3, 1855.

 On May 10, 1855, the Grand Lodge of Missouri gave a dispensation for Masons to form a Lodge in Nebraska City.
 The Lodge was chartered Giddings Lodge #156 on May 28, 1856.

 In September, 1857, the three Lodges met in Omaha and constituted the Grand Lodge of Nebraska.
-Robert C. Jordan of Capital Lodge was elected the first Grand Master.
+Robert C. Jordan of Capital Lodge was elected the first Grand Master of Masons in Nebraska.
 The three Lodges were then renamed Nebraska Lodge #1, Western Star Lodge #2, and Capital Lodge #3.
 From these beginnings, Masonry quickly spread across the state.

 The degrees of the Scottish Rite first came to Nebraska in 1867 when Lt.
 Grand Commander Azariah T.C.
 Pierson conferred the degrees on seven Masons, including Robert Jordan.
 In 1870, Frederick Webber of the Supreme Council returned to Omaha to confer the degrees on five more men.